Troy Kopp

-Troy Kopp (born August 21, 1971) is a former American and Canadian football quarterback in the Arena Football League and Canadian Football League.
+Troy Kopp (born August 21, 1971) is a former American and Canadian football quarterback in the Arena Football League (AFL) and Canadian Football League (CFL).
 He played for the Memphis Pharaohs, Anaheim Piranhas and Winnipeg Blue Bombers.
 He played college football at the University of the Pacific.

 Early years

 Kopp attended Mission Viejo High School.
 As a freshman in 1985, his life was impacted after his father lost his job, forcing the family to spend their summer sleeping either in a tent or a van.
 Kopp lived with three different families, over the next 3 years, while attending school.

 As a senior, he was the top-rated quarterback in Orange County and was named All-Southern in baseball.
 He also selected by the Montreal Expos in the 58th-round as a catcher.